 After making a brief stop in the front office where Elvis met Marion Keisker for the first time, we found ourselves in the same studio where all the magic happened over fifty years ago.
 Save for the pictures lining the walls, it’s all exactly as it was when Elvis recorded here in 1954.
 There’s even a small ‘X’ on the floor, marking the exact spot where Elvis stood when he recorded for the first time.
 (If that doesn’t make the hairs on your arm stand up, then you have no business calling yourself an Elvis fan!)

-My second favorite thing here, after the germy microphone, is the framed photo of The Million Dollar Quartet on the wall.
+My second favorite thing in the studio, after the germy microphone, is the framed photo of The Million Dollar Quartet on the wall.
 It’s cool for two reasons – first, it’s just awesome that there was a spontaneous collaboration between Elvis Presley, Johnny Cash, Jerry Lee Lewis, and Carl Perkins and Sam thought to record it.
 (The latter three were all signed by Sun Records after Elvis shot to fame.)
-Second, this picture is hanging on the same wall that’s in the picture.
+Second, the picture is hanging on the same wall that’s in the picture.
 In other words, this photo was taken 57 years earlier in the same spot I was standing in as I looked at it.
-Goosebumps.
+So cool.

-(For another music-related destination in Memphis, see my article on Graceland.
+(For another music-related destination in Memphis, check out my article on Graceland.
 Sun Studio offers a free shuttle to and from Graceland for your convenience.)